jmmccota/jmmccota/README.md

 [![linkedin badge](https://img.shields.io/badge/João_Cota-0a66c2?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/m/in/jo%C3%A3o-marcos-m-03772344)

-I'm experienced IT professional with more than 5-year of experience in the corporate and management environment.
+I'm experienced IT professional with more than 7-year of experience in the corporate and management environment.
 Skilled in handling multiple tasks and business rules between front-end and back-end.
-Acting on a variety of system development, such as, government auction, retirement planning and leasing simulations.
-Using modern languages (eg. Java, JS, React, C# and Angular) and tools (Vs Code, Intellij, DbEaver and Docker).
+Working on a variety of system development, such as, government auction, retirement planning, leasing simulations and learning management systems.
+Using modern languages (eg. Java, JS and C#), frameworks and libraries (eg. React, NodeJS, Angular, Micronaut, SpringBoot and .Net) and tools (eg. Vs Code, Intellij, DbEaver and Docker).

 Fell free to contact me 😄